Roxanne (film): Plot

 Roxanne goes out of town for a week and leaves her hotel address with C.D. so Chris can write to her.
 Instead of telling Chris, C D. writes her three times a day, each letter more impactfully romantic than the last.
 Meanwhile, Chris and local bartender Sandy begin flirting.
 While writing a new letter, C.D.'s god sister and close friend Dixie encourages him to tell Roxanne he loves her.
-Upon learning that Roxanne has returned early, C.D. rushes to warn Chris that she may mention the letters, leaving behind his new letter which Dixie reads.
-Roxanne tries to get Chris to be the man in the letters, revealing his looks are only secondary for her.
-Feeling ill, and believing his looks are all he has, he runs out, leaving her confused.
+Upon learning that Roxanne has returned early, C.D. rushes to warn Chris that she may mention the letters, leaving behind his new letter, which Dixie reads.
+Roxanne tries and fails to get Chris to be the man in the letters, revealing his looks are secondary for her.
+Feeling ill and believing his looks are all he has, he runs out, leaving her confused.
 Chris leaves town with Sandy for Tahoe, writing Roxanne a breakup letter.

-C.D. visits Roxanne who reveals she knows the truth: Dixie delivered C.D.'s final letter with a note revealing him as the author and Roxanne compared the handwriting with Chris's poorly-written letter.
+C.D. visits Roxanne, who reveals she knows the truth: Dixie delivered C.D.'s final letter with a note revealing him as the author, and Roxanne compared the handwriting with Chris's poorly-written letter.
 Furious that C.D. misled and tricked her, she punches him in the nose and throws him out.
 Before he can say more, he is distracted by his extra-keen sense of smell detecting a fire.
-He alerts his team and leads them to a large fire which they successfully extinguish.
+He alerts his team and leads them to a large fire, which they successfully extinguish.

 While resting on his roof, C.D. hears Roxanne reciting his words to him.
 She tells C.D. that it was his words that she fell in love with, which made her feel romantic, intelligent, and feminine, and it is C.D. she truly loves.
 C.D. stylishly descends from the roof, and they kiss before retiring inside his home.
-To C.D.'s delight she tells him she named the comet Charlie, but reveals it is named after her father.
+To C.D.'s delight, she tells him she named the comet Charlie, but reveals it is named after her father.